haimbilia/BuyHub/readme.txt

     => 060524 - Admin UI: "Subscription's status" moves to the "product's status listing" after inactivating the status by editing it.
     => 060615 - Admin UI: Price's search is not working and the shop's listing is also not showing under the sales reports section.
     => 060482 - Admin UI: Search icon is not showing while selecting the option from the "suggested text" on the whole system.
+    => 060564 - Admin UI: States listing is not showing for the default selected country under the "Users Addresses.

 Known Issues and Problems :